Danny-Devs/today-i-learned/README.md

 - [ ] Related facts
 - [ ] Content moderation

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📝 License

-[Your chosen license]

 ## 🙏 Acknowledgments

-- Original concept by Jonas Schmedtmann - demonstrating how to build a full-stack app in under a week
+- Original concept by [Jonas Schmedtmann](https://jonas.io/) - demonstrating how to build a full-stack app in under a week
 - Built with React, Vite, and Supabase
 - Enhanced with custom hooks pattern and component-driven architecture
 - Special thanks to the React and Supabase communities